microsoft/fluentui/packages/office-ui-fabric-react/src/components/Announced/docs/QuickActions/Donts.md

-- Announce status during progress unless the time has gone over a specified threshold.
+- Don't announce status during progress unless the time has gone over a specified threshold.